sr6033/lterm/README.md

 # lterm: Online bash terminal(emulator) tutorial

-Check out the site live at **<a href="https://sr6033.github.io/lterm/">lterm</a>**.
+Check out the site live at <i class="fa fa-long-arrow-right" aria-hidden="true"></i> **<a href="https://sr6033.github.io/lterm/">lterm</a>**.

 **lterm** is an online **Terminal Eminulator**.
 It is a step by step tutorial that will teach you the **bash** commands by making you execute them.

-Nothing is better than learning by doing.
+*Nothing is better than learning by doing.*

 It is fully online and doesn't require any extra shitty access.
-Being an emulator, it only virtualizes a terminal environment and so the commands executed doesn't effect the server or your local machine.
+Being an emulator, it only virtualizes a terminal environment and so the commands executed doesn't effect either the server or your local machine.

 ### List of commands available presently